These 2 Aerospace Stocks Could Beat Earnings: Why They Should Be on Your Radar

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

-The final step today is to look at a stock that meets our ESP qualifications.
-Textron (TXT) earns a #2 (Buy) 29 days from its next quarterly earnings release on April 25, 2024, and its Most Accurate Estimate comes in at $1.38 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+RTX (RTX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.25 a share, just 26 days from its upcoming earnings release on April 23, 2024.

-Textron's Earnings ESP sits at +3.89%, which, as explained above, is calculated by taking the percentage difference between the $1.38 Most Accurate Estimate and the Zacks Consensus Estimate of $1.33.
-TXT is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.25 Most Accurate Estimate and the $1.23 Zacks Consensus Estimate, RTX has an Earnings ESP of +1.76%.
+Investors should also know that RTX is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

+RTX is just one of a large group of Aerospace stocks with a positive ESP figure.
+Textron (TXT) is another qualifying stock you may want to consider.

+Textron, which is readying to report earnings on April 25, 2024, sits at a Zacks Rank #2 (Buy) right now.
+It's Most Accurate Estimate is currently $1.38 a share, and TXT is 28 days out from its next earnings report.

 Find Stocks to Buy or Sell Before They're Reported